-Grade Description Grade Point Value Outstanding Outstanding performance, demonstrating complete and comprehensive understanding of the subject matter; full mastery of concepts and skills; exceptional interpretive and analytical ability; originality in the use of concepts and skills; achievement of all major and minor objectives of the course A+ 4.0 Excellent Excellent Excellent performance, indicating superior grasp of subject matter and concepts; development of relevant skills to a high level; a high level of interpretive and analytical ability; originality or intellectual initiative; 4.0 achievement of all major and minor objectives of the course.
-A- 3.7 Very Good Very Good Very good to good performance, indicating thorough understanding of subject matter and concepts; development of relevant skills to a fairly high 3.3 Good level; good interpretive and analytical ability; evidence of intellectual initiative; achievement of major and minor objectives of the course. В 3.0 tiative; achievement of major and minor objectives of the course.
-2.7 Satisfactory Intellectually adequate performance, of fair but not good quality, demonstrating an acceptable understanding of the subject matter and concepts; development of skills to a satisfactory level; adequate interpretive and analytical ability; achievement of major objectives of the course; some minor objectives may not be achieved.
-2.3 2.0 The bottom of this range (C-) is the minimum satisfactory standard of achievement in a course.
+Grade Descrip tion Letter Grade Grade Point Value Outstanding Outstanding performance, demonstrating complete and comprehensive understanding of the subject matter; full mastery of concepts and skills; exceptional interpretive and analytical ability; originality in the use of concepts and skills; achievement of all major and minor objectives of the course A+ 4.0 Excellent concepts; development of relevant skills to a high level; a high level of in- 4.0 terpretive and analytical ability; originality or intellectual initiative; achievement of all major and minor objectives of the course.
+A- 3.7 Very Good Very good to good performance, indicating thorough understanding of subject matter and concepts; development of relevant skills to a fairly high level; good interpretive and analytical ability; evidence of intellectual ini- tiative; achievement of major and minor objectives of the course.
+3.3 Good 3.0 B- 2.7 Satisfactory Intellectually adequate performance, of fair but not good quality, demon- strating an acceptable understanding of the subject matter and concepts; development of skills to a satisfactory level; adequate interpretive and ana- 2.3 lytical ability; achievement of major objectives of the course; some mino objectives may not be achieved. С 2.0 The bottom of this range (C-) is the minimum satisfactory standard of achievement in a course.
 C- 1.7 In courses graded CR or NC, CR denotes that the student has attained at least the C- level.
 Poor Minimally acceptable performance, demonstrating some understanding of basic subject matter and concepts and partial development of relevant skills, with some evidence of interpretive or analytical ability; achievement of most but not all major objectives of the course; failure to achieve several minor objectives.
 D+ 1.3 Minimal Pass The bottom of this range (D) indicates that the student has achieved a marginal level of performance which may not be sufficient background for success at the next level in the discipline.
 D 1.0 Failure Unsatisfactory performance, demonstrating an inadequate understanding of the basic subject matter; failure to develop relevant skills; insufficient evidence of interpretive and analytical ability; and failure to achieve major and minor objectives of the course.
-F 0.0 developed an extended description of grade levels in courses (table 9.3.2).
-Students are encouraged to discuss these guidelines with their instructors.
+F 0.0